eitanwaxman/pdf-generator/IMPLEMENTATION_SUMMARY.md

-# PDF Generator API Service - Implementation Summary
+# Docuskribe API Service - Implementation Summary

 ## Overview
 Successfully transformed the PDF generator into a production-ready API service with comprehensive features for robust, scalable PDF generation.